birdandhike.com logo

 Prostrate shrub growing low to the ground

 General: Common Juniper (Juniperus communis) is a coniferous (cone-bearing) shrub with sharp, stout needles that radiate in all directions from the twigs (unlike other junipers).
 The cones are round berries about 1/4-inch in diameter.
-This species is most easily recognized by the shrub-like nature of the plant and the spiky needles.
+This species is most easily recognized by the low-growing, mat-like nature of the plant and the spiky needles.

 In Nevada, Common Juniper is an uncommon component of the montane vegetation in the Spring and Sheep mountains in the Canadian (Pine-Fir Forest) and Hudsonian (Bristlecone Forest) life zones.